Learn About

 Melody’s greatest passion is working with and helping animals.
 Veterinary medicine is in her blood; It has been said that she watched her first spey from a bassinet in her mother’s veterinary clinic!
 Her love of animals initially led her to complete extensive studies at both TAFE and University, with the intention to branch into wildlife / park ranging after obtaining her science degree in Parks, Recreation and Heritage.
 As fate would have it, her natural abilities with animals were called upon by her Mum when her head nurse decided to travel the world.
 The rest, as they say, is history…

 Mel has a special interest in Exotic veterinary care so is just as at home nursing your snake, bird or guinea pig, as she is your dog or cat.
-Mel is owned by a very spoilt cat, a neurotic German Shepherd dog, and a cheeky budgie.
+Mel is owned by 2 very spoilt kittens and a neurotic German Shepherd dog.
 All live in harmonious turmoil with her husband and 3 young children.
 Outside of the animal world, she enjoys cooking, the outdoors, camping and day tripping, and watching and collecting all things Supernatural

 Veterinary Nurse